gajos112/BatteryLevel-Timeliner/README.md

             stringbuilder.Append(Time.ToString("yyyy-MM-dd HH:mm:ss") + ",SRUM,,,[Battery Level] SRUM - Power level: " + procent + "%\r\n");
             Data.Add(Tuple.Create(Time, procent));
         }

+7. Finally builds a CSV file and generates a graph.

 # Timeline
 The timeline contains all entires extracted from the database.
 You can easily review them using BASH and simply GREP what you want to analyze.